pjnalls/local-first-beginner-tutorial/README.md

 We will go through all of these strategic steps in order.

 ## Credits
-1. Big thanks to [Expo](https://expo.dev/) for getting me curious about local-first development and for sharing the beginner tutorial for it availabe here: https://www.youtube.com/watch?v=eNviiODBWFE.
+1. Big thanks to [Expo](https://expo.dev/) for getting me curious about local-first development and for sharing the beginner tutorial for it available here: https://www.youtube.com/watch?v=eNviiODBWFE.
-2. Credit to [@cfenollossa](https://github.com/cfenollosa) for their well written [os-tutorial](https://github.com/cfenollosa/os-tutorial) which helped me write this tutorial.
+2. Credit to [@cfenollossa](https://github.com/cfenollosa) for their well-written [os-tutorial](https://github.com/cfenollosa/os-tutorial) which helped me write this tutorial.